lunar-natalie/lunar-natalie/README.md

 ### `$ whoami`

-C/C++ developer with experience in other languages including x86 Assembly, TypeScript, Python, etc.
+C/C++ developer with experience in other languages including, but not limited to, x86 Assembly, TypeScript and Python.